Edwards-R/redlist_docs/irecord_data_analysis/import_notes.md

 # Import notes
+>There are errors and workarounds through here.
+Any difference in values compared to the breakdown are due to the accidental inclusion of data with >10,000 accuracy in this segment.

 This document outlines the processing of the iRecord dataset of ||through the BWARS Checker.
 The Checker is responsible for checking the `core` attributes of a record:

 - What